Human trafficking rings are using job interviews to lure college students.

-So who is @TweetLikeAGirl, and why is he or she posting so many warnings about human trafficking?
+So who is @TweetLikeAGirl, and why was he or she posting so many warnings about human trafficking?
 A BuzzFeed article published on 6 November 2014 (“Meet the Network of Guys Making Thousands of Dollars Tweeting As ‘Common White Girls'”) identified him as Cameron Asa, a 21-year-old college student from Tennessee and revealed the purpose of Asa’s mix of content:

 Asa’s new game is keeping his account relevant and relatable — and it’s working.
 He’s now pulling in pretty massive money.
 He was a little uncomfortable discussing the amount he makes per retweet, but he said that it can be as high as hundreds of dollars.

 “Lately I’ve been posting for different apps, and it can range from anywhere from $500 – $1,000 per post — it’s awesome,” Asa said.
 “I actually did an app tweet last week and I ended up getting the app 20,000 downloads off one tweet.”

 In a (somewhat amusing) side-note, BuzzFeed paraphrased a fellow Twitter parody account operator who noted that “targeting young girls with an account is a great market to try to tap into.”
 It seems targeting them to scare them about being targeted by criminals is a lucrative business, too.